termsurf/base-book/text/dsls.md

 domains, allowing developers to express concepts and operations in a concise and intuitive manner.
 Unlike general-purpose languages (GPLs), DSLs focus on addressing the unique requirements and challenges of a particular domain.
-BaseLink recognizes the significance of DSLs and provides a powerful framework to define and utilize them effectively.
+BaseNote recognizes the significance of DSLs and provides a powerful framework to define and utilize them effectively.

-One of the key advantages of BaseLink's approach to DSLs is the ability to seamlessly integrate them into the overall language ecosystem.
+One of the key advantages of BaseNote's approach to DSLs is the ability to seamlessly integrate them into the overall language ecosystem.
-BaseLink itself serves as a foundation for building DSLs, enabling developers to define their own languages and compile them into Abstract Syntax Trees (ASTs).
-By leveraging BaseLink's standard "code" DSL for defining classes and object/property trees, or by creating more concise custom DSLs, developers can express their domain-specific logic with elegance and precision.
+BaseNote itself serves as a foundation for building DSLs, enabling developers to define their own languages and compile them into Abstract Syntax Trees (ASTs).
+By leveraging BaseNote's standard "code" DSL for defining classes and object/property trees, or by creating more concise custom DSLs, developers can express their domain-specific logic with elegance and precision.

-Creating DSLs in BaseLink offers numerous benefits.
+Creating DSLs in BaseNote offers numerous benefits.
 First and foremost, it enhances code readability and understandability.
 By tailoring the language to a specific domain, DSLs provide a higher level of abstraction that aligns closely with the problem at hand.
 This reduces